andrewcmyers/constrain/README.md

 ## Requirements

 - ES6-capable web browser
-    - Tested on Chrome, Firefox, Safari, Opera
+    - Tested on Chrome, Opera, Brave, Firefox, Safari (runs best on the first three)
     - Does not work on Internet Explorer or Opera Mini
 - Numeric.js version 1.2.6 (included)